“We know that we are children of God, and that the whole world is under the control of the evil one.” (1 John 5:19)

 If we claim to follow Yeshua HaMashiach (Jesus the Messiah) and see His truth that others don’t see, we then have a responsibility to not stand by, but reach out with love, hope, and compassion as Yeshua would do.

-Today the nations of the world are once again standing by while Israel fights for its survival.
+Today the United Nations is once again standing by and doing nothing while Israel fights for its survival.
 It is vastly outnumbered by by those who hate her.
 But there is one advantage that has consistently and miraculously tipped the scales in favor of Israel, and always will.
-The Jewish nation, although small and outnumbered, has a distinct advantage — God is on its side.
+The Jewish nation, although small and outnumbered, has a distinct advantage — God is on her side.

 “Speak tenderly to Jerusalem, and proclaim to her that her hard service has been completed, that her sin has been paid for, that she has received from the LORD’s hand double for all her sins.”
 (Isaiah 40:2)